Tropical Storms Paulette and Rene form in Atlantic

 Sept.
-7 (UPI) -- Tropical Storms Paulette and Rene were were swirling in the far eastern tropical Atlantic on Monday, the National Hurricane Center reported.
+8 (UPI) -- Tropical Storms Paulette and Rene were swirling in the far eastern tropical Atlantic early Tuesday, the National Hurricane Center reported.

-The hurricane center issued a tropical storm warning for Rene in effect for the Cabo Verde Islands, where the storm was expected to make landfall within the next 12 to 24 hours.
-Rene's maximum sustained winds were recorded at 40 knots with gusts up to 60 knots in some areas.
-The storm was moving at 10 knots west-northwest, the hurricane center reported.
+The hurricane center issued a tropical storm warning for Rene in effect for the Cabo Verde Islands, where the storm was expected to make landfall within the next few hours.
+Rene's maximum sustained winds were recorded at 40 mph.
+The storm was moving west at 14 mph, the hurricane center said in its 2 a.m.
+CVT update.

+The system was located about 45 miles west of Boa Vista, Cabo Verde Island, and about 125 miles east-southeast of Santo Antao, the NHC said, adding little change in its strength is expected during the day though it is forecast to grow stronger starting Tuesday night through Thursday.

-The strongest winds, on the order of 40 mph to 55 mph gusts with a maximumof 65 mph, are expected along and just to the north of Rene's track, which will put the central and northern islands at the greatest risk for impacts, Accuweather said Monday.
+The strongest winds, on the order of 40 mph to 55 mph gusts with a maximum of 65 mph, are expected along and just to the north of Rene's track, which will put the central and northern islands at the greatest risk for impacts, Accuweather said.

 "Beyond the Cabo Verde Islands, Rene is expected to become a hurricane while continuing to the northwest across the open waters of the central Atlantic," Douty said.

-At 5 p.m., the hurricane center said Paulette was recording maximum sustained winds of 40 mph and moving very slowly, around 3 mph, about 1,300 miles east of the northern Leeward Islands.
+At 11 p.m.
+AST on Monday, the hurricane center said Paulette was recording maximum sustained winds of 45 mph and moving slowly at around 5 mph, about 1,350 miles east of the northern Leeward Islands.

 Paulette, the 16th named storm of the 2020 season, set another record for the basin.
 This is the earliest on record that a "P" named storm has developed, according to Colorado State University Meteorologist Phil Klotzbach.
 The previous record was set by Philippe, which formed on Sept.
 17, 2005.